thomsonreuters/eessi-as4.net/README.md

 - Static Receive support
 - Improvements in the web interface for configuration
 - Improvements in the internal messaging engine

+### v4.0.0

+- ...
+- Improvements in the web interface for configuration
+- Improvements to the internal messaging engine

+> This version doesn't support **Sending PModes** anymore as a way to respond to AS4 messages but uses the **Receiving PMode** for this.
+Please update your **Receiving PModes**, for more information see: [Remove Sending PMode as responding PMode](output/doc/wiki/runtime/configuration/remove-response-pmode.md).

 ## Third Party software